phetsims/sun/doc/Checkbox.md

 * When toggled to unchecked: "unchecked", then "Point on Circle no longer constrained."

 ### Voicing Design Considerations
-In the Voicing experience, the “built-in description options” are not announced, and voicingHelpText is only available to learners who use the keyboard.
+In the Voicing experience, the _built-in description options_ are not announced, and the _voicingHelpText_ is only on focus to learners who use the keyboard (or other focus-based input method).

 #### Options needed for Core Voicing and full Voicing:
     voicingeNameResponse: